2018 Lake Association Meeting

 - Location: Rupert Community Centre, 24 Chemin Shouldice, La Pêche, QC

 - Review and approval of the Minutes of the 2017 Annual General Meeting will take place at the start of this year’s meeting

 - Current members will be sent an email notification of the meeting

 - Not a member?
-Join the Association by paying your annual membership fee of $10 at the meeting or by email us about joining at firstname.lastname@example.org
+Join the Association by paying your annual membership fee of $10 at the meeting or fill out this membership form and email it to email@example.com